 Yes.
-In 1994, Cabinet endorsed a proposal to establish a State Government captive insurance company.
-In accordance with the endorsed proposal all Government Agencies and statutory authorities are required to be covered under the Government’s insurance arrangements via SAicorp unless exempted by the Treasurer.
+In 1994, Cabinet endorsed a proposal to establish a State Government captive insurer.
+In accordance with the endorsed proposal all Government Agencies and Statutory Authorities are required to be covered under the Government’s insurance arrangements via SAicorp unless exempted by the Treasurer.
 Any requests for exemption must be approved by the Treasurer.
 This directive is still in force today.

 The Agency Agreement is the contract of insurance cover between your Agency and SAicorp.
-It details the cover provided, the deductible and the premium payable and is reviewed and reissued annually.
+This document sets out the terms and conditions of the cover provided.
+A Certificate of Cover is also issued which sets out the deductible and the premium payable and is reviewed and reissued

 Premiums charged to Agencies for the insurance cover provided under the Agency Agreement are calculated on an annual basis.

-For the 2017/18 policy year SAicorp has implemented a new premium calculation model that will be used to calculate the premiums that are charged to Agencies for the cover provided under the Agency Agreement.
-The model has been prepared in consultation with SAicorp’s actuary, Finity Consulting Pty Ltd.
+For the 2019/20 policy year SAicorp will continue to use the premium allocation model to calculate the premiums that are charged to Agencies for the cover provided under the Agency Agreement.

-The new premium calculation model looks at the type of risk associated with the business of your Agency, the deductible your Agency has chosen and takes into account the following factors:
+The premium allocation model looks at the type of risks and exposures associated with the business of your Agency, the deductible your Agency has selected and takes into account the following factors: